Applications of artificial intelligence: Business

-A 2023 study found that generative AI increased productivity by 15% in contact centers.
-Another 2023 study found it increased productivity by up to 40% in writing tasks.
+A 2019 study found that generative AI increased productivity by 15% in contact centers.
+Another 2019 study found it increased productivity by up to 40% for writing tasks.
 An August 2025 review by MIT found that of surveyed companies, 95% did not report any improvement in revenue from the use of AI.
-A September 2025 article by the Harvard Business Review describes how increased use of AI does not automatically lead to increases in revenue or actual productivity.
-Referring to "AI generated work content that masquerades as good work, but lacks the substance to meaningfully advance a given task" the article coins the term workslop.
+In September 2025, a Harvard Business Review article described how increased use of AI does not automatically lead to increases in revenue or actual productivity.
+Referring to "AI generated work content that masquerades as good work, but lacks the substance to meaningfully advance a given task", the article coined the term workslop.
 Per studies done in collaboration with the Stanford Social Media Lab, workslop does not improve productivity and undermines trust and collaboration among colleagues.

+In telehealth, agentic AI is reportedly facilitating the creation of large business models (millions in annual profit) with 1–2 employees, such as MEDVi, which as of August 2025 only had 2 employees and ~$75M in annual profit for GLP-1 weight-loss telehealth services.